Understanding Sugar Cravings: A Path to Holistic Health

 Hi Friends,

-When I started truly nourishing my body—eating balanced meals, stabilizing my blood sugar—those intense cravings started to quiet down.
+When I started truly nourishing my body—eating balanced meals and stabilizing my blood sugar—those intense cravings began to quiet down.
 Not perfectly, not overnight, but noticeably.

 So when you try to take it away without replacing that feeling, it’s no wonder it keeps calling you back.